983/df/README.md

 # HOWTO

-Fill a distance array with the values 0 and INFINITY and then call:
+Fill a float distance array with the values 0 and INFINITY and then call:

 ```C
 sdf(squared_distances, nx, ny, closest_points);